snowriverxiao/snowriverxiao.github.io/README.md

   </div>

 ## The problem
 In the classic game, there are three doors—only one of them hides a prize, while the other two are empty.
 You choose a door at random, say door #1.
-Then, a bystander opens one of the remaining two doors (say door #2), revealing it to be empty.
+Then, a bystander randomly opens one of the remaining two doors (say door #2), revealing it to be empty.
 Now you're faced with a choice: should you switch to the remaining unopened door (#3), or stay with your original choice?

 Many people claim that switching increases your chances of winning, based on a well-known argument: since you initially have a 1/3 chance of choosing the prize, the remaining two doors collectively hold a 2/3 chance.
 When one of those is revealed to be empty, they argue, the full 2/3 probability "transfers" to the remaining closed door, making switching the better strategy.